JohnnyHendrix/Vorlesungen/ACS/acs_summary.md

 - **Trusted Computing**

-  - A technology which is taken from the field of trusted systems where the computer will consistently behave in expected ways
+  - A technology which is taken from the field of *trusted systems* where the computer will consistently *behave in expected ways*

-    - Behavior will be enforced by hardware and software
+    - Behavior will be enforced by *hardware* and *software*
     - Behavior is archieved by loading the hardware with a unique encrypted key
     - the encrypted key is unaccessable to the rest of the system
   - Controversy:
-    - hardware is not only secured for its owner -> also secured against its owner
+    - hardware is not only secured for its owner &rarr; also secured **against** its owner!
-  - Key concept:
+  - **Key concept**:
-    - Endorsement key -> chip gets identity
+    - Endorsement key &rarr; *chip gets identity*
-    - Secure input/output -> hinders attacks like key-stroke loggers and screen scrapers
+    - Secure input/output &rarr; hinders attacks like key-stroke loggers and screen scrapers
-    - Memory curtaining /protected execution -> strong memory isolation
+    - Memory curtaining /protected execution &rarr; strong memory isolation
-    - Sealed storage -> allows software to keep cryptographically secure secrets
+    - Sealed storage &rarr; allows software to keep cryptographically secure secrets
-    - Remote attestation -> software gets identity
+    - Remote attestation &rarr; software gets identity

 - **Access control in vehicles**

   - Connected with personal devices, other cars, road operators

-  - various wireless interfaceses
+  - Various wireless interfaceses

   - Simplified accessibility by attackers

-  - Example Hack: Jeep Cherokee
+  - *<u>Example Hack</u>*: Jeep Cherokee

-    - remote attack against unaltered vehicle (braking, steering, ...)
+    - Remote attack against unaltered vehicle (braking, steering, ...)
     - Injection of CAN messages
     - wireless remote access
     - Recall of 1.4 Million vehicles
     - But still vulnerable to local attacks

-  - Further examples:
+  - *Further examples*:

     - BMW Connected Drive
       - unauthorized door opening
     - Corvette-SMS-Hack
       - Via insurance telematics system
     - Engine immobilizer, Tesla Model S, General Motors "OnStar"

-  - Coarse grained view:
+    - many more ...

+  - *Coarse-grained view*:

     - Protection against external attacks
     - Protection of personal data